How to be Happy

 A cluttered environment creates a cluttered mind leaving a feeling of disorganisation and overwhelm.
 If your home or workspace is in order, this gives you a feeling of power, focus and achievement.
 It is proven that lights lift your mood, so remove any light-absorbing clutter from window sills.
 Use lights, lamps and mirrors to brighten your home and brighten your mood.
 Use our Declutter Decider to help get you started.

 Why take the chance on how you wake up each morning?
 Direct your dreams and the day ahead by writing a WOW list to keep at the side of your bed.
-Your WOW list should comprise of 6 to 8 things that are WOW about you or your life, which can include an amazing experience, passing an exam, someone who loves you unconditionally all the time you laughed uncontrollably.
-Read it morning and night, and change or add things to the WOW list now and then.
+Your WOW list should comprise of 6 to 8 things that are WOW about you or your life, which can include an amazing experience, passing an exam, someone who loves you unconditionally or a special memory of a time you laughed uncontrollably.
+Read it morning and night, and change or add things to the WOW list every now and then.

 Good news jar